amalsudhakar/Vendor_management_system_drf/README.md

 Endpoints for token-based authentication using Simple JWT.

 - **/api/token/:**
-  - Endpoint to obtain a token for API access using valid user credentials.
+  - Endpoint to obtain a token for API access using valid user credentials such as username and password.

 - **/api/token/refresh/:**
   - Endpoint to refresh an existing token, allowing continued API access without re-authentication.